antman1p/GD-Thief/README.md

 help:

-This Module will connect to Google's API using an access token and exfiltrate files from a target's Google Drive
+This Module will connect to Google's API using an access token and exfiltrate files from a target's Google Drive.
+It will output exfiltrated files to the ./loot directory

 arguments:
         -m [{dlAll, dlDict}],